 The quest for the fountain of youth has been going on for ages.
 It’s the very rare person who doesn’t feel a twinge of loss and regret when they see that first grey hair or that first wrinkle.

-Looking aged on the outside starts from the inside.
+Trouble is, looking aged on the outside starts from the inside.
+And so things, and not so good things are happening on the inside so long before we even know it.
 So take care of that first.
 Then slather that antiaging cream you bought during that early morning infomercial.

 An article in Aging and Disease states that “the process of aging is the effects of physiological functions and can be defined as the accumulation of damage to molecules, cells, and tissues over a lifetime.”